HydroModPy/HydroModPy/docs/readthedocs/source/capability_gallery/cases/example12_map_method_comparison.rst

 Next Steps
 ----------

-- Use :doc:`the result-reading guide </getting_started/reading-results-pages>` to distinguish example pages, method-comparison pages, and validation pages.
+- Use :doc:`the gallery and validation reading guide </getting_started/reading-results-pages>` to distinguish example pages, method-comparison pages, and validation pages.
 - If you need to understand the reference MODFLOW 6 run itself, go back to :doc:`the simulation walkthrough </getting_started/simulation-walkthrough>`.

 Reproduce